A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Low-Complexity Algorithm Development

 While the aforementioned algorithm can efficiently address the transformed MIMO signal detection problem, it still faces the dilemma of selecting the proper value of $\rho$.
-Besides, the FP-type receiver fails to establish the equivalence between Problem (\ref{fbgfbg}) and Problem (\ref{eqvvq}).
-In this regard, we propose to further apply the spirits of the homotopy optimization, which further leads to the DFP-type receiver.
-In Lemma 3, we provide a theoretical foundation for the proposed DFP-type receiver.
+Moreover, the FP-type receiver fails to establish the equivalence between Problem (\ref{fbgfbg}) and Problem (\ref{eqvvq}).
+In this regard, we further apply the spirit of homotopy optimization, which leads to the DFP-type receiver.
+In Lemma 5, we provide a theoretical foundation for the proposed DFP-type receiver.

-\itshape \textbf{Lemma 3:} \upshape Problem (\ref{cst}) is an equivalent transformation of Problem (\ref{vbdf}) if $\mu> \lambda_{1}(\mathbf{H}_{\rm{c}}^{\rm{H}}\mathbf{H}_{\rm{c}})$, and $\rho=0$,
+\begin{lemma} Problem (\ref{cst}) is an equivalent transformation of Problem (\ref{vbdf}) if $\mu> \lambda_{1}(\mathbf{H}_{\rm{c}}^{\rm{H}}\mathbf{H}_{\rm{c}})$, and $\rho=0$,